knetikmedia/knetikcloud-javascript-client/docs/ActivitiesApi.md

 var opts = {
-  'filterActivity': "filterActivity_example", // String | Filter for occurrences of the given activity ID 'filterStatus': "filterStatus_example", // String | Filter for occurrences of the given activity ID 'filterEvent': 56, // Number | Filter for occurrences played during the given event 'filterChallenge': 56, // Number | Filter for occurrences played within the given challenge 'size': 25, // Number | The number of objects returned per page
+  'filterActivity': "filterActivity_example", // String | Filter for occurrences of the given activity ID 'filterStatus': "filterStatus_example", // String | Filter for occurrences in the given status 'filterEvent': 56, // Number | Filter for occurrences played during the given event 'filterChallenge': 56, // Number | Filter for occurrences played within the given challenge 'size': 25, // Number | The number of objects returned per page